heartsekai/vscode-columbus/README.md

-# brainwarecolumbus README
+# Brainware Columbus Extension for Visual Studio Code

-This is the README for your extension "brainwarecolumbus".
-After writing up a brief description, we recommend including the following sections.
+This extension add syntax for Columbus packages from Brainware.

 ## Features